Generalized modeling of empirical social-ecological systems: Introduction

 \section{Introduction}

 Humanity relies on the earth's biophysical processes for a range of `services' ranging from the fulfillment of basic physiological needs such as food and water to facilitating the cultural and spiritual interactions that help bind societies \citep{MEA__2005}.
 At the same time, these biophysical processes are being affected by humans on a dramatic scale \citep{Steffen2015,Steffen2015a}.
-To understand and manage biophysical systems such as natural resources, or to understand today's human welfare problems, therefore often requires acknowledging that these systems are part of interlinked social-ecological systems \citep{Berkes__1998}.
+To understand and manage biophysical systems such as natural resources, or to understand today's human welfare problems, therefore often requires acknowledging that these systems are part of interdependent social-ecological systems \citep{Berkes__1998}.

-The dynamics and dynamical stability of social-ecological systems are particularly critical to understand \citep{Folke_ES_2010}.
-For example, a sustainable social-ecological system may be associated with the stability over time of a desirable basin of attraction \citep{Derissen_EE_2011}, while regime shifts, such as the collapse of a fishery, are often associated with loss of stability \citep{Scheffer2001,Scheffer2003}.
-Dynamical stability has already been an object of research in theoretical ecology for decades \citep{1973,may1972will,Scheffer2001} and is receiving increasing attention in studies of human decision-making \citep{Kelso1997,Scherbaum2008}.
-Recently, change in stability, via statistics of time series such as variance and autocorrelation of time series \citep{Kuehn2011}, has been used as an early warning signal for sudden changes in dynamical patterns \citep{Dakos2012,Scheffer2009,Scheffer2003}.
+Understanding the dynamics and dynamical stability of social-ecological systems is especially important \citep{Folke_ES_2010}.
+For example, a sustainable social-ecological system may be associated with the stability (over time) of a desirable basin of attraction \citep{Derissen_EE_2011}.
+Dynamical stability has already been an object of research in theoretical ecology for decades, generally focusing on the relationship between stability and diversity or stability and food web structure \citep{Holling1973,may1972will,Scheffer2001,Ives_S_2007}.
+Stability is also closely connected to the recent research fields of regime shifts in ecosystems \citep{Scheffer2001,Scheffer2003}, in which stability is lost leading to large and abrupt changes in ecosystems, and early warning signals for critical transitions \citep{Dakos2012,Scheffer2009,Scheffer2003}, in which statistics of time series such as variance and autocorrelation are used to indirectly estimate stability \citep{Kuehn2011}.
+Dynamical stability is also receiving increasing attention in studies of human decision-making \citep{Kelso1997,Scherbaum2008}.